Block Student Associates 2025-26: Block Museum - Northwestern University

 Learning Sciences and Journalism (2027)

-I am a second-year from Los Angeles studying Human Development in Context and Journalism with a minor in Spanish (also on a teaching track!).
-I love making, looking at, and talking about art— it is everything to me.
-LACMA, a museum in LA, has a special place in my heart.
-I adore spending time at the Block and other museums because they are such intentional spaces of reflection-- my favorite kind of “Third Space."
-I’m so excited to be a part of the BMSA program and look forward to growing and building community this year!
+I’m a junior from Los Angeles studying Learning Sciences and Journalism with a minor in Spanish (also on a teaching track!)
+I love making, looking at, and talking about art.
+The Block is a magical place, and I adore spending time there and at all museums because they are such intentional spaces of reflection— my favorite kinds of “Third Spaces.”
+I admire the Block’s commitment to community and engaging diverse perspectives, and am so excited to be a part of the team that's helping shape it!

 Sam Habashy